Zm4j/RISC-V-Assembler-Linker-and-Emulator/README.md

 ## 💡 **Notes**

-The build/ folder is automatically generated during compilation and contains temporary build files.
+- The build/ folder is automatically generated during compilation and contains temporary build files.

-The toolchain supports modular extension, allowing future additions such as new instruction types or section attributes.
+- The toolchain supports modular extension, allowing future additions such as new instruction types or section attributes.

-Designed for educational purposes and experimentation with RISC-V architecture and low-level systems concepts.
+- Designed for educational purposes and experimentation with RISC-V architecture and low-level systems concepts.
+- More details about project are given inside .pdf file that is text of project that is done here for C level (project is in Serbian)

 ## ⚙️ **Requirements**

 To build and run the project, ensure the following tools are installed:

-g++ (C++17 or later)
+- g++ (C++17 or later)

-make
+- make

-flex
+- flex

-bison
+- bison

-pthread (for threading support)
+- pthread (for threading support)